 been identified.
 This has lead to the development of treatment modalities that are highly successful for many people as

-as the treatments are provided by therapists who are trained and/or certified in their use, and are sufficiently educated about
+long as the treatments are provided by therapists who are trained and/or certified in their use, and are sufficiently educated

 about working with trauma survivors.

 Those of us who work with traumatized individuals know that recent traumas are often fueled or exacerbated by traumatic experiences from childhood that at the time were probably unrecognized as such.
 Good trauma treatment can address these issues when necessary, and if that is what the individual wants.

 In 2007-8 Ms. Usadi worked with members of the 10th Mountain Division of the U.S. Army at Ft.
 Drum.
 It was largely due to that experience that TRR moved from being an on-line trauma resource for first responders and warriors, to developing its active program: Warrior Camp®.

 A 7-day intensive, residential, mindfulness-based decompression camp program designed specifically for active duty warriors and veterans experiencing Combat Trauma which we define as PTSD, MST and Moral Injury.
 It's goal is to prevent suicide, enhance resilience, support force preservation, and help warriors transition from the battlefield to the community.

 Why We Deserve Your Support:

 In recent years there has been a surge of new programs for military veterans.
 TRR is unique and is leading the field in that its focus is on clinical treatment of trauma that is an inevitable result of going to war.
 Moral Injury is not PTSD and is not a disorder.
 It needs to be identified and addressed so that warriors can heal from those experiences.
 We work collaboratively with other organizations to meet the needs of returning warriors, veterans and their families.Donate Now

 What we offer on this site: